 Stephen Lang has earned enduring critical and popular acclaim over the course of a distinguished career as an actor in theatre, television, and film.
 His work on Broadway includes DEATH OF A SALESMAN, A FEW GOOD MEN, THE SPEED OF DARKNESS, and HAMLET.
 Nominations and awards include The Tony, Drama Desk, Outer Critics Circle, Lucille Lortel, Helen Hayes, and Joseph Jefferson awards.
 He has performed his solo play, BEYOND GLORY, for audiences all over the world, receiving the Chairman’s Medal for Distinguished Service from the National Endowment for the Arts, and the Bob Hope award from the Congressional Medal of Honor Society.
 He recently completed work on BEYOND GLORY, the film.
 Other memorable films include LAST EXIT TO BROOKLYN, DEATH OF A SALESMAN, TOMBSTONE, GETTYSBURG, GODS AND GENERALS, PUBLIC ENEMIES, THE WHEATFIELD, and AVATAR.
 He is currently at work on the next three films in the AVATAR saga.
 He has received Honorary Doctorates from Jacksonville University and from his alma mater, Swarthmore College.
 He is a Woodrow Wilson Visiting Fellow, and a member of the Motion Picture Academy of Arts and Sciences.

 Lauren McGrail, a graduate of Swarthmore College, joined the staff of the Eugene M. Lang Foundation in 2000 and became its Executive Director in 2014.
 She has overseen the development of various philanthropic initiatives, including the Lang Youth Medical Program at New York Presbyterian Hospital and the Exploring the Arts Lang Arts Scholars Program.
-Since 2005, Lauren has served as the program administrator for the Conference of Board Chairs of Independent Liberal Arts Colleges.
+Lauren serves on the board of Project Pericles and the Conference of Board Chairs of Independent Liberal Arts Colleges.
 In her spare time, Lauren volunteers for various educational and arts organizations throughout New York City.